-My sister Lisa is back with the last post in our science series.
-Thank you so much for all of your thoughtful comments!
-This has been a great learning experience.
+My sister Lisa, a high school physics teacher, is back with the last post in our science series.
+This has been a great learning experience for me and I hope you’ve enjoyed it as well.

 To cap off this series, I’d like to talk about the way we generally learn about (and then teach) science.
 Maybe you’ll find that my experiences are similar to yours.